Studying Master’s in Germany

 Finding a job is not very hard for an international student.
 They can collect information about the places they can work from the international office of the college/university.
-The international office helps new students in everything from preparing a CV in German Etc.
+The international office helps new students in everything from preparing a CV in German till they settle down.

-Primarily, classmates help each other a lot in getting a part-time job.
+Primarily, classmates help each other a lot in getting part-time jobs.
 There are many resources to find out where they can get a job in the initial stage.
 After a few months of staying, everyone finds it easy to live and work in Germany while studying.

 Primarily new students work in fast-food chain outlets, supermarkets, pubs and clubs.
 Students are working in international companies like amazon.com Etc.

-German employers follow a minimum wages policy, and therefore you do not need to worry about your wages wherever you work.
+German employers follow a minimum wage policy, so you do not need to worry about your wages wherever you work.
 It cannot be below the fixed rate.

-Since there is no tuition fees charged majority of the Indian students find education in Germany affordable.
+Since there are no tuition fees, most Indian students find education in Germany affordable.

 Indians are hard workers, and they know how to survive if there is a possibility.

-Germany has jobs, and the German law permits international students to work, and Germany practices a minimum wages policy!
+Germany has jobs, German law permits international students to work, and Germany practices a minimum wage policy!

-Indian students start working part-time, earn money for their maintenance while in Germany.
+Indian students start working part-time to earn money for maintenance while in Germany.